madscodess/madscodess/README.md

 ### Hello  👋
 My name is Maddie.
-I am on a journey to learn as much as I can about everything!, working full time and studying programming in between!
+I am on a journey to learn as much as I can about everything!, working full time and studying programming in between

 - I'm currently pursuing a front-end developer roadmap.

 🌍  I'm based in England!